 2018 Boundary Review

-What you need to know about the Boundary Commission's review?
+What do you need to know about the Boundary Commission's review?

-- By law, every constituency we propose must contain between 71,031 and 78,507 electors
+- By law, every constituency proposed must contain between 71,031 and 78,507 electors

 - Local government wards were largely used as the building blocks for proposed constituencies

 - The Commission try to retain existing constituencies where possible